robocorp/example-scrape-shopify-crul/README.md

 ## Prerequisites

 - Get a hosted account and credentials from [Crul](https://www.crul.com/).
 Try your luck in their [Slack](https://crulinc.slack.com/).
-- Set up a Vault in your Robocorp Control Room with name `Crul`and have one key called `apikey` that has your Crul API key in this format: `crul [KEY-HERE-IT-IS-LONG]`.
+- Set up a Vault in your [Robocorp Control Room](https://cloud.robocorp.com) with name `Crul` and have one key called `apikey` that has your Crul API key in this format: `crul [KEY-HERE-IT-IS-LONG]`.

 ## Crul query explained

 To get a better idea of how a Crul query works in general, check out the [documentation](https://www.crul.com/docs/introduction) and [quickstart](https://www.crul.com/quickstart)!

 Below is query that included as an example in the `crul-query.txt` file of this robot.
 This query has been broken up by stage and documented.
-It's a verbose explanation as this could be your first time seeing a Crul query, but reach out to [us](https://crulinc.slack.com/) any time and we would love to answer any questions or help you write your own queries!
+It's a verbose explanation as this could be your first time seeing a Crul query, but reach out to [Crul](https://crulinc.slack.com/) any time and we would love to answer any questions or help you write your own queries!

 1.)
 Opens the provided URL, renders the page, and transforms into a tabular structure which includes the html, and hashes of the html for future grouping.
 ```